tannerliu347/lepton_sdk/software/raspberrypi_video/README.md

-This example is meant for Raspberry Pi and Pi2 and has been tested with Raspbian.
+This example has been tested on a Raspberry Pi 3 with Raspbian.

 Enable the SPI and I2C interfaces on the Pi.